MRLGAnker/DevOps-Course-Starter/README.md

 To run the tests requires pytest to be installed, if you have run through the Dependencies step it should have been installed when you ran 'poetry install'.

 You can then run: "poetry run pytest" to execute all the currently defined tests.

+### Starting the app with Vagrant

+##### Download and install Vagrant:
+* Hypervisor - Vagrant requires a hypervisor installed. recommended [VirtualBox](https://www.virtualbox.org/).
+* Vagrant - Download and install vagrant from the [official website](https://www.vagrantup.com/).
+You can check it's installed correctly by running the `vagrant` command in your terminal.

+##### Create the VM
+* `vagrant up` - Starts your VM, creating and provisioning it automatically if it is required.
+This command will automatically run the app on the browser.
+* `vagrant ssh` - explore this VM using the bash shell.

+You can then visit http://localhost:5000/ in your web browser to view the app.